ketansingharoy/rtd-tutorial/docs/source/index.rst

 Welcome to SeisScan Documentation!
 ==================================

 **SeisScan** is an open source Python package to detect and locate microearthquakes.
-The method leverages the signal coherence across clusters of seismic stations to generate characteristic functions that are backprojected (migrated) to detect and locate seismic events. and offers a *simple* and *intuitive* API.
+The method leverages the signal coherence across clusters of seismic stations to generate characteristic functions that are backprojected (migrated) to detect and locate seismic events.
+The following table of content contains infomation to install and use the package.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::